demisto/content/Packs/ArcSightXML/Integrations/ArcSightXML/README.md

 Deprecated.
 Use the ArcSight ESM v2 integration instead.

-## Configure ArcSight XML on Cortex XSOAR
+## Configure ArcSight XML on Cortex

 1. * For XSOAR 6.x users: Navigate to **Settings** > **Integrations** > **Instances**.
    * For XSOAR 8.x users: Navigate to **Settings & Info** > **Settings** > **Integrations** > **Instances**.